yuvaldori/gigaspaces-wiki-jekyll/xap100/jdbc-driver.markdown

 ResultSet rs = st.executeQuery();
 {% endhighlight %}

+# Indexing

+It is highly recommended to use indexes on relevant properties to increase performance.
+For more information see [Indexing](./indexing.html).
+The above supported query features can leverage indexes except:<br>
+- `is NOT null`

 # Partitioning Support

 In order to partition the data and rout operations to the correct partition you should specify a "routing column" for each table.
 The "routing column" is specified through one of three mechanisms: